qcif/csv2html/README.md

 - enumeration; and
 - notes.

+The notes will be displayed in the properties section of the HTML.

+The notes can contain multiple lines.
+If the field in the CSV starts and ends with a double-quote, there can be new line characters (0x0A) inside the value.
+Alternatively, the Unicode _line separator_ character (U+2028) can also be used.

 The order in which the template items appear in the template is the order in which they are shown in the record.